The Art of 1920’s makeup and beauty.

-1. [ Click Image to visit ] Our Original flappers guide to 1920’s make-up from 1927 – written by society dame Marjorie Oelrichs – on how to be beautiful – 1920’s style!
+1. Our Original flappers guide to 1920’s make-up from 1927 – written by society dame Marjorie Oelrichs – on how to be beautiful – 1920’s style!

-2. [ This page – Scroll down ] A simple modern girls guide with video – written by Youtube vintage make-up guru – Lea WhiteFeather on how to create the 1920s make-up look.
+2. A simple modern girls 1920s makeup tutorial, by YouTube vintage make-up guru – Lea WhiteFeather on how to create the 1920s make-up look.
+Scroll down.

 How to apply 1920’s Make-up – Lea Whitefeather